melissazhangyz/east_asia_finance/README.md

-# Evidence of financial globalization: how East Asian saving glut affect US interest rate
+# Data analysis of financial globalization: how excess saving in East Asia affect interest rate in US

 ## Overview